samiramali/csgc-website/travel_funding.md

 link to a travel approval form will be provided along with further instructions.

-Requests for support for additional trips in a given year, or for conference attendance without a presentation, will be considered but not necessarily approved in all cases.
-Senior PhD students, for whom multiple trips in a year are common, are more likely to receive multiple funding awards in a given year.
+Requests for support for additional trips in a given year, or for conference attendance without a presentation will be considered but not necessarily approved in all cases.
+Senior PhD students, for whom multiple trips in a year are common, and are more likely to receive multiple funding awards in a given year.

 Due to funding constraints, support levels are limited to: